OpenCDSS/cdss-rest-services-examples/examples/excel/README.md

 created by Microsoft.
 It's used to create grids of text, numbers and formulas specifying calculations, among many other things.

+**Note:** There are two images below showing examples of Excel Books with a query to the HydroBase web service.
+Both of these can be downloaded.
+If this repository is cloned, the two .xlsx files in this example folder can be opened in Excel to view.
+Otherwise, either can be clicked above, which will "show" the file as an executable.
+One of the options on this new page is a download button to download the files separately instead of having to pull down the entire repo.

 ----
 ### Calling the query URL from a web Browser